The Writing Process of Famous Writers (and Myself)

-The act of writing is a personalized process that varies from writer to writer.
+Writing is very personal.
+So, is a writer's method of writing.
 The time, tools, preparation, and methods of each writer are very distinct and are customized to that writer’s needs, personality, and process.
-In this way, writing is not the boring, internalized process that it appears.
-The construction of a piece of writing is fascinating to learn about and has been depicted in numerous films and TV shows.
+In this way, writing is not the boring, internalized process that it appears to be.
 It takes an interesting person to create interesting work, and while you may not be able to watch the product unfold in the same way that you can with an artist, there are still external forces at work.
 Writers mumble, perform, wander, and feel the words that end up on paper and screen.
-Below I detail my process as well as that of famous authors and the acurate depictions of writers and the writing process in films.
+Below I detail my process as well as that of famous authors and the accurate depictions of writers working on their craft in films.

 Because of this training, I grew accustomed to writing everything into a notebook and then typing it up.
 I have filled at least 30 notebooks with journal entries, stories, poems, and notes over the last 20 years.
 Anything good enough to make it out of the notebook was then typed up on the computer.
 This process doubles as a first revision since you edit what you are typing, and you tighten language and alter word choice onto the document versus what you have written on the page.
 In fact, this article was written longhand.
-I like to use standard, 70 page notebooks or the marble composition books that you can get for a dime in late summer, fighting the elementary school crowd for my favorite colors.
+I like to use standard, 70 page notebooks or the marble composition books that you can get for a dime in late summer.
+It's fun to fight the elementary school kids for my favorite colors.

-I have never used a typewriter, though I know those are coming back as a popular writing tool.
+I have never used a typewriter, though I know those are coming back as a popular writing tool, if only in the nostalgic sense.
 As I began to write novels, I decided to begin my first drafts by typing directly into the computer.
 Some chapters of my books have been written longhand first, but the majority of my novels are typed into a Microsoft Word document.
-I make my corrections longhand and then use this hard copy corrected manuscript to correct the Word document.
+I then print it out and make my corrections longhand before typing them into Word.
 Future edits are then made by reading over the document in Word and catching whatever I see.
 I do this about four or five times.
-My final edit is then printed out one last time, and I make my final corrections in pen, mark it up, fix the errors in Word, and then I'm ready to self-publish.
+My final edit is then printed out one last time, and I make my final corrections in pen, mark it up, fix the errors in Word, and then I'm ready to submit or self-publish.

 Many famous authors had specific preferences in their writing tools.
 Here are a few below: